agos83/myboard/README.md

 Agostino Manzi

-I'm a newbie to tese technology, so this project could contain some error or non optimal solutions.
+I'm a newbie to these technology, so this project could contain some error or non optimal solutions.